is buying a Midwestern asset manager and plans to back the shop's M&A efforts.

 about the possibility of a sale.
 At the time he told MFWire

 that Tortoise was looking for a "buyer with deep pockets and lots of capital."
-Lovell Minnick, a private equity firm with a particular on asset management, seems to fit that bill.
+Lovell Minnick, a private equity firm with a particular focus on asset management, seems to fit that bill.

 "Our vision here is to back the company and the management team for continued growth.
 We intend to invest and probably invest aggressively into the company," Bob Belke